-A group of ‘Mission 4636’ volunteers, non-governmental organisations and Ushahidi Haiti Project participants mobilised help, including 600 volunteers from all over the globe: to translate the messages into English; to decipher location information and georeference the reports; to categorise the information as actionable; to map needs.
+A group of ‘Mission 4636’ volunteers, non-governmental organisations and Ushahidi Haiti Project participants mobilised help, including 600 volunteers from all over the globe: to translate the messages into English, to decipher location information and georeference the reports, to categorise the information as actionable, and, to map needs.

 When they started, the Open StreetMap of Port Au Prince only detailed main roads and basic infrastructure.
 A few days later, there were street names, details of land use and the damage caused by the earthquake, and locations of field hospitals and shelters (Meier 2012).
 According to Morrow et al (2011), the US Department of State analysts and US marines used maps like these to identify ‘centres of gravity’ for the employment of field teams while there is evidence that the distributed collaborative effort also put people who were not on the relief agencies’ radar on the map.

 Artman, H., Brynielsson, J., Johansson, B., and Trnka, J. (2011).
 Dialogical Emergency Management and Strategic Awareness in Emergency Communication.
 Proceedings of the 8th International ISCRAM Conference, Lisbon, Portugal.
 [Link]